MatRos-sf/Image_dj/README.md

 ```shell
 python manage.py createsuperuser
 ```
-this way default tier will be created with superuser .
+this way default tier will be created with superuser.

 5. Run the development server:
 ```shell
 python manage.py runserver